HimoriK/Awesome-Hacking-Resources/README.md

 [The cryptopals crypto challenges](http://cryptopals.com/) | A bunch of CTF challenges, all focused on cryptography.
 [Crackmes.one](https://crackmes.one/) | This is a simple place where you can download crackmes to improve your reverse engineering skills.
-[CTFLearn](https://ctflearn.com/) | an account-based ctf site, where users can go in and solve a range of challenges [CTFs write-ups](https://github.com/ctfs/resources | a collection of writeups from various CTFs, organized, slightly outdated [Google CTF](https://github.com/google/google-ctf) | Source code of Google CTF [Google's XSS game](https://xss-game.appspot.com/) | XSS challenges, and potentially a chance to get paid!
+[CTFLearn](https://ctflearn.com/) | an account-based ctf site, where users can go in and solve a range of challenges [CTFs write-ups](https://github.com/ctfs/resources) | a collection of writeups from various CTFs, organized, slightly outdated
-[Hacker test](http://www.hackertest.net/) | similar to "hackthissite", no account required.
+[Google CTF](https://github.com/google/google-ctf) | Source code of Google CTF [Hacker test](http://www.hackertest.net/) | similar to "hackthissite", no account required.
 [Hacksplaining](https://www.hacksplaining.com/) | security informational site, very good for beginners.
 [Hack this site!](https://www.hackthissite.org/) | an oldy but goodie, account required, users start at low levels and progress in difficulty